Bad Safety Sensor Wiring Splice

 Finding the Splice

-Most homes built before 1993 were never pre-wired for safety sensors so the wire is stapled to the outside of the wall or framing.
-While you can be pretty confident that wires that are hidden inside the wall have not been spliced, the same cannot be said for exterior wiring.
+Most homes built before 1993 were never pre-wired for safety sensors (since they were not required).
+So, the wire was added during the garage door opener installation, usually stapled to the wall or framing.
 Trace the wires and you may find one or more splices that could be the source of your problem.

 There may be another splice near the opener.
 Sometimes the electrician doesn’t leave a long enough wire tail sticking out of the ceiling.
 In this case you have to add to it in order to reach the wiring terminals on the side of the motor.
 Also, if the pre-wiring is extremely thick, a length of bell wire may be spliced to it in order to reduce the wire down to a size that will fit the terminal.